 Sip on a refreshing beer in the same place that Paul Revere and George Washington wet their whistles.

-Enjoy their mouth-watering menu items as you take a break from sight seeing.More Info (click to expand)
+Enjoy their mouth-watering menu items as you take a break from sight seeing.More Info (click to show all)

 15. Walk through Newbury Street

 You are now entering the land of the 19th century brownstones!

 This famous street is a tree-lined iconic place in Boston found in the Back Bay.

 Its name derives from the Puritan victory in 1643.

 The street was created during land filling in the 19th century and is one of the earliest roads.